 What is CarbonTracker?

-CarbonTracker is a system that calculates carbon dioxide uptake and release at the Earth's surface over time.
-It estimates the carbon dioxide exchange from an 'atmospheric point of view'.
-Since CO2 mole fractions in the atmosphere reflect the sum of all the CO2 exchange at the surface, they form the ultimate record of the combined human and natural influence on greenhouse gas levels.
+CarbonTracker-CH4 is a modeling system that calculates methane emissions at the Earth's surface over time.
+It estimates the methane exchange from an 'atmospheric point of view'.
+Since CH4 mole fractions in the atmosphere reflect the sum of all the CH4 exchange at the surface, they form a record of the combined human and natural influence on atmospheric methane levels.

 How does CarbonTracker work?

-CarbonTracker produces model predictions of atmospheric CO2 mole fractions, to be compared with the observed atmospheric CO2 mole fractions.
-The difference between them is attributed to differences in the sources and sinks used to make the prediction (the so-called 'first-guess') and the sources and sinks affecting the true atmospheric CO2.
-Using numerical techniques, these differences are used to solve for a set of sources and sinks that most closely matches the observed CO2 in the atmosphere.
-CarbonTracker has a representation of atmospheric transport based on weather forecasts, and modules representing air-sea exchange of CO2, photosynthesis and respiration by the terrestrial biosphere, and release of CO2 to the atmosphere by fires and combustion of fossil fuels.
-More details about these different components and why they are needed can be found in our documentation pages.
+CarbonTracker produces model predictions of atmospheric CH4 mole fractions, that are systematically compared with the observed atmospheric CH4 mole fractions and its stable isotopic ratios.
+The difference between observed and predicted CH4 and its isotopes is attributed to differences in the sources and sinks used to make the prediction (the so-called 'prior') and the sources and sinks affecting the true atmospheric CH4 and isotopes.
+Using numerical optimization techniques, these differences are used to solve for a set of source emissions (‘posterior’) that most closely matches all of the observed CH4 and δ¹³C-CH4 in the atmosphere.
+CarbonTracker-CH4 has a representation of atmospheric transport based on a model used for weather forecasting, and representations of emissions and sinks of atmospheric CH4.
+More details about these different components and why they are needed can be found on our documentation pages.